oddballteam/recruiting-challenges/README.md

 Congratulations on progressing to the skill assessment stage of our hiring process!
 We are excited to get to know you better and potentially welcome you to our team at Oddball.

 In this phase, we want to evaluate both your capabilities and your aptitude to communicate your decisions.
-The desired outcome is not a a particular solution or perfection.
+The desired outcome is not perfection or a particular solution.
 It is not a feature checklist to be completed; it's not a graded assignment.
 Instead, we hope this process will allow us to learn how you work, see your ingenuity, and (most importantly) prompt a great conversation.

 ## Good Luck!